 The Find Hot Spots task analyzes point data (such as crime incidents, traffic accidents, trees, and so on) or field values associated with points.
 It finds statistically significant spatial clusters of high incidents (hot spots) and low incidents (cold spots).
 Hot spots are locations with lots of points and cold spots are locations with very few points.

-The Find Point Clusters tool finds clusters of point features within surrounding noise based on their spatial distribution.
+The Find Point Clusters tool finds clusters of point features within surrounding noise based on their spatial or spatiotemporal distribution.

 Tasks that use proximity